-For employees who retired after December 31, 2011, the employer contribution to the health insurance premium set forth by the PEEHIB for each retiree class is reduced by 4% for each year of service less than 25 and increased by 2% for each year over 25, subject to adjustment by the PEEHIB for changes in Medicare premium costs required to be paid by a retiree.
+For employees who retired after December 31, 2011, the employer contribution to the health insurance premium set forth by the Board for each retiree class is reduced by 4% for each year of service less than 25 and increased by 2% for each year over 25, subject to adjustment by the Board for changes in Medicare premium costs required to be paid by a retiree.
 In no case does the employer contribution of the health insurance premium exceed 100% of the total health insurance premium cost for the retiree.
-For employees who retired after December 31, 2011, who are not covered by Medicare, regardless of years of service, the employer contribution to the health insurance premium set forth by the PEEHIB for each retiree class is reduced by a percentage equal to 1% multiplied by the difference between the Medicare entitlement age and the age of the employee at the time of retirement as determined by the PEEHIB.
-This reduction in the employer contribution ceases upon notification to the PEEHIB of the attainment of Medicare coverage.
+For employees who retired after December 31, 2011, who are not covered by Medicare, regardless of years of service, the employer contribution to the health insurance premium set forth by the Board for each retiree class is reduced by a percentage equal to 1% multiplied by the difference between the Medicare entitlement age and the age of the employee at the time of retirement as determined by the Board.
+This reduction in the employer contribution ceases upon notification to the Board of the attainment of Medicare coverage.

-OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-At September 30, 2023, the College reported a liability of \$3,314,115 for its proportionate share of the collective net OPEB liability.
-The collective net OPEB liability was measured as of September 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2021.
-The College's proportion of the collective net OPEB liability was based on a projection of the College's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
-At September 30, 2022, the College's proportion was 0.19019% which was an increase of 0.01219% from its proportion measured as of September 30, 2021.
+OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB the total OPEB liability used to calculate the Net OPEB liability was determined by an actuarial valuation as of September 30, 2022.
+The College's proportion of the collective Net OPEB liability was based on the College's share of contributions to the OPEB plan relative to the total employer contributions of all participating PEEHIP employers.
+At September 30, 2023, the College's proportion was 0.166497% which was a decrease of 0.023702% from its proportion measured as of September 30, 2022.